 A truly delicious keto zucchini bread is one of Summer’s greatest pleasures.
 And if it can be made thrown together in a matter of minutes using only your blender – well that’s even better, isn’t it?

-Using your blender makes this zucchini bread recipe easy – no tedious grating of the zucchini required.
+Using your blender makes this gluten free zucchini bread recipe easy – no tedious grating of the zucchini required.
 It also produces a light and fluffy loaf of low carb zucchini bread that has no telltale strands of green in it – in case you’re having to sneak it past picky kids or husbands that hate vegetables. 🙋🏼♀️

 I mean just look at that texture and “crumb.”
 It’s keto zucchini bread perfection – even my guys raved about it and they are pretty hard to impress when it comes to keto baked goods.